daleroberts/hdmedians/docs/README_.md

 a number of nice applications in machine learning, computer vision, and high-dimensional statistics.

 This package currently has implementations of [medoid](#medoid) and [geometric median](#geometric-median) with support for missing data using `NaN`.

+### Installation

 The latest version of the package is always available on [pypi](https://pypi.python.org/pypi/hdmedians), so can be easily installed by typing:
 ```{sh}
 pip3 install hdmedians